jsime/robobot/README.md

 those allowing modification of the access control lists) be restricted to only trusted users.

-Access is granted/revoked by IRC nickname, which means the controls are only as good as your IRC server's ability to authenticate/identify nicks.
+Access is granted/revoked by chat nickname, which means the controls are only as good as your chat server's ability to authenticate/identify nicks.
 This should by no means be considered a very strong access control mechanism.

 ## Developing Plugins